A Survey of Reinforcement Learning from Human Feedback: Introduction

 \subsection{The Origins of RLHF}

 Learning behavior from human feedback has long been studied as a subfield of \gls{RL}, but methods and terminology have evolved over time.
-Early methods focused on learning directly from human rewards~\citep{knox2012learning,isbell2001social,knox2009interactively}, action advice \citep{maclin2005giving}, or action critique \citep{judah2010reinforcement}.
-Notable approaches in this area include TAMER~\citep{knox2009interactively,warnell2018deep}, which interprets human feedback as samples of the optimal action-value function, and the later COACH~\citep{macglashan2017interactive,arumugam2019deep}, which interprets human feedback in a policy-dependent way, i.e., as samples of the advantage function.
+Early methods focused on learning directly from human rewards~\citep{knox2012learning,isbell2001social,knox2009interactively}, from action advice \citep{maclin2005giving}, or from action critique \citep{judah2010reinforcement}.
+Notable examples include TAMER~\citep{knox2009interactively,warnell2018deep}, which interprets human feedback as samples of the optimal action-value function, and COACH~\citep{macglashan2017interactive,arumugam2019deep}, which interprets human feedback in a policy-dependent way, i.e., as samples of the advantage function.
 This survey, however, focuses on more indirect approaches to inferring the objective from human feedback.

-\Glsintro{RLHF} in its modern guise has its origin in the setting of \glsintro{PbRL} as introduced independently by \citet{akrour2011preferencebased} and \citet{cheng2011preferencebased}.
-The original idea of \glsintro{PbRL} is to infer the objective from qualitative feedback, such as pairwise preferences between behaviors or between actions given states, instead of quantitative feedback in the form of numerical rewards.
-The term \gls{RLHF} was coined as an alternative later on~\citep{askell2021general,ouyang2022training,openai2022chatgpt}, though initially referring to the same concept of learning behavior from relative feedback.
+Modern \glsintro{RLHF} originates from \glsintro{PbRL}, independently introduced by \citet{akrour2011preferencebased} and \citet{cheng2011preferencebased}. \Gls{PbRL} infers the objective from qualitative feedback, such as pairwise preferences between behaviors or between actions given states, instead of quantitative feedback in the form of numerical rewards.
+The term \gls{RLHF} was later coined as an alternative~\citep{askell2021general,ouyang2022training,openai2022introducing}, competing with the short-lived term reinforcement learning from human preferences (RLHP)~\citep{menick2022teaching}, though initially referring to the same concept of learning behavior from relative feedback.